 Q: Why does my cinnamon roll recipe take longer to rise than my sandwich bread?

-A: Milk, eggs, and butter interfere with the rising of yeast, and therefore recipes using these ingredients tend to take longer to rise.
+A: When you add milk, eggs, and butter, you create a richer dough, but these ingredients can interfere with the rising of yeast, and therefore recipes using them tend to take longer to rise.

-To counteract this, either allow for a longer rise time, place in a warmer environment or use more yeast.
+Fix: To counteract this, either allow for a longer rise time, place the bread dough in a warmer environment, or use more yeast.

 It could be the weight of the grain, too short of a knead, or too long of a rise.